RobinKips/DeepMakeupGraphicsEncoder/index.md

 	<img width="140%" src="images/model_pipeline (6).png"/>
 </p>

-### Results:

-Lipstick synthesis from example image
+### Lipstick and eye ehadow synthesis from example image

 ![results_lips](images/lips_full_face (1).png)

-Eye shadow synthesis from example image
 ![results_eye](images/eye_shadow_full_face (1).png)

+### Qualitative evaluation
-Below, a qualitative comparison on lipstick and eye-shadow synthesis against state of the art makeup transfer methods.
+Qualitative comparison on lipstick and eye-shadow synthesis against state of the art makeup transfer methods.
 Our method is capable of reproducing realistic rendering in high resolution for makeup with various colors and textures.
 The eye-shadow application zone and intensity are not part of the estimated graphics parameters, but set by the user at rendering time according to their preferences.
 ![results_vs_transfer](images/qualitative_both (2).png)